spinnaker/governance/rfc/halyard-lite.md

 Halyard handles publishing and deprecating Spinnaker versions; this functionality is only used by maintainers of the project and requires having a GCP service account with write permissions to the GCS bucket that stores Spinnaker version info.
+It is possible to use this functionality to publish custom BOMs to a private GCS bucket, so users who publish and consume custom BOMs may also be using these commands.

 To simplify the surface area for end users, this functionality will be removed from Halyard and migrated to a separate admin-specific tool to handle these changes.
+Any users that are using the `hal admin` commands to publish custom BOMs will need to migrate to the new tool; given that users publishing a custom BOM are in general advanced users, this should not be a difficult migration.
+(More research will also be done at that stage to determine if there are even any end-users relying on these commands as part of their custom BOM workflow.)

 ## Retained core competency